You can now watch how to make Wholemeal Rolls and other Wholemeal Breads in our Cookery School Term 'Bread for Beginners'.

 When the rolls have risen, remove the bag and sprinkle them with flour, and bake them on a high shelf of the oven for 20-25 minutes, then cool them on a wire cooling rack.

-Equipment: You will need a large baking sheet very well buttered and a large polythene bag greased on the inside with a few drops of oil.
+You will need a Delia Online Large Baking Sheet (or similar), very well buttered and a large polythene bag greased on the inside with a few drops of oil